Effective Coverage Protects Renters Across Colorado From The Mile High City To The City Of Gold Mines

 Don’t forget that people who already have renters insurance look like better prospective tenants.
 That’s important because Denver has its lowest apartment vacancy rate ever, at around four percent.
 It’s can be hard to find an apartment in Colorado, even though apartment development continues at a rapid pace.
 Many apartments are being constructed in the luxury sector, with fewer new multi-family developments happening in other sectors of the market.
 Combined with the marked increase in new residents, the rental housing market in Colorado is stretched.

-If you’re moving to Colorado in 2017, you should plan ahead.
+If you’re moving to Colorado, you should plan ahead.
 If you’re moving from out-of-state, consider working with a property management company.
 They’re used to making arrangements long distance.
 You can also consider apartments that are advertised online, but these tend not to last very long.

 - Who Is Effective Coverage?